 I am sure many of you must be laughing after reading the title of this blog post.
-But on a serious note if you closely look at how the web design culture is shaping up in Nepal you’ll realise the bitter truth.
+But on a serious note if you closely look at how the web design culture is shaping up in Nepal you’ll realize the bitter truth.
 When a client asks website designers in Nepal how much time and money will they charge for a website, their answer will be around 80 – 150 hours and service fee for about 80 – 150 hours.

 When a client asks a Nepali web developer how much time and money they will charge for a website, their typical answer will be around 8 – 25 hours and service fee for about 8 – 25 hours.

 Developers, historically, don’t focus on making something look visually appealing but create websites with clean code that are technically sound.
-Web developers are considered as left-brained workers whose strength are logical thinking and technical abilities.
+Web developers are considered as left-brained workers whose strengths are logical thinking and technical abilities.

-So getting back to the point how developers are able to build websites in such a short span of time.
+So getting back to the point of how developers are able to build websites in such a short span of time.
 The reality is the time to design, develop and deploy a website would be the same.
 But the difference would lie in the processes.
 Developers who are delivering websites within a week are the ones who are entirely skipping the design and front-end processes.
-So basically what they are doing is using ready-made themes that save them around 2-3 months of design and front-end work for those kind of themes.
+So basically what they are doing is using ready-made themes that save them around 2-3 months of design and front-end work for those kinds of themes.

 If we really care about developing a web design ecosystem in Nepal then here are some of the approaches which should help them in their survival:

 I recently came across one lady who had just opened a Montessori School.
-She approached around 15 IT companies in Nepal for a logo design work but none of them could impress her.
-Ultimately a foreign colleague of hers helped her design with one.
+She approached around 15 IT companies in Nepal for logo design work but none of them could impress her.
+Ultimately a foreign colleague of hers helped her design one.

 What do you think could have happened?

-Well all those 15 companies whose core work must have been web development and not design still went on to take the logo design job.
-Most of them were probably desperate to land the job and as a result created an impression that Nepali designers aren’t upto the mark.
+Well, all those 15 companies whose core work must have been web development and not design still went on to take the logo design job.
+Most of them were probably desperate to land the job and as a result, created an impression that Nepali designers aren’t up to the mark.

-Most Nepali companies will claim that they can deliver graphic design and front-end work between 5 to 10 days.
+Most Nepali companies will claim that they can deliver graphic design and front-end work in between 5 to 10 days.
 But if you look at international digital agencies they will ask for at least 1-2 months.

 They have excellent Quality Control processes in place thus ensuring everything that comes out of their lab is world-class and perfectly done.

-One of the beauties of the internet is that it allows talented people to reach out to the global audience.
+One of the beauties of the internet is that it allows talented people to reach out to a global audience.
 If web designers aren’t always hired for exclusive designs, then why not design themes for the developer communities?
-For web designers to survive in today’s web market its important that they adapt their designs to marketplaces like ThemeForest or TemplateMonster.
+For web designers to survive in today’s web market it's important that they adapt their designs to marketplaces like ThemeForest or TemplateMonster.
 Theme design companies in Nepal are on the rise and this is going to be a great way for the designers to up their talent and sharpen their skills.

-Explain to your customers how a cookie-cutter cheap website would take away their businesses uniqueness.
+Explain to your customers how a cookie-cutter cheap website would take away their business's uniqueness.
 From my experience even in a Nepali market business owners and organization heads are willing to invest in a serious online presence.
 The only thing that they need is an assurance that every penny that they are investing is worth it.

 “When the going gets tough, the tough get going.”

-As a web designer its now important that you also add skills like HTML & CSS to your arsenal.
+As a web designer, it's now important that you also add skills like HTML & CSS to your arsenal.

 That way you can be competent enough and also be able to get jobs not just related to design but also development.

 If you are a creative web designer and still in Nepal then know that you are very much in demand.
 Most companies are looking for web designers who can come up with excellent designs.
-I would suggest instead of trying to pursue your career as a freelancer try working for a company but make sure they offer you a decent salary.
+I would suggest instead of trying to pursue your career as a freelancer try working for a IT company but make sure they offer you a decent salary.
 If you think you haven’t been offered the right salary as yet then do reach out to send your resume to different website designing companies with your expected salary and I am sure many would gladly take you in.